What Are Drug Abuse Hotline Numbers?

-- Losing interest in their favorite activities.
+- Losing interest in favorite activities.

 - Experiencing withdrawal symptoms.

-These are some of the signs of drug addiction, but they are not the only ones.
+These are some of the signs of drug addiction, but they are not necessarily the only ones.
 If you or a loved one has experienced 2 or more of these signs within the last 12 months, it may be time to seek help.
-Calling an addiction helpline number may be an important first step towards sobriety.
+Calling an addiction helpline number may be an important first step toward sobriety.